Tasty Tips For Preparing Grass Fed Beef

 Cook.
 Rest.
 Slice.

-Let your beef rest at least 10 minutes before slicing.
+Let your beef rest for 5 to 10 minutes before slicing.
 This allows time for the juices to circulate back into the meat.
 Slicing before it has properly rested sends the juices dribbling onto the cutting board.
 And that's not where we really want them!